boldlinestudios/laravel-revenuecat-api/DATA.md

 <a id="listpage"></a>
 ## ListPage

-Represents a paginated collection of DTOs with cursor-based pagination support.
+Represents a paginated collection of data objects with cursor-based pagination support.

 <a id="listpage-generic"></a>
 ### Generic Type Support